 People act irrationally

 However, neither is the converse true.
 If people don’t act rationally all the time, neither are they always irrational.
 When someone with asthma refuses to stop smoking, we tend to dismiss them as very foolish or addicted or both.
 But what we tend not to see is that this may not be so irrational a decision after all given their lives and experiences.
 People have their own reasons for doing things.
 Behaviours that persist tend to be functional for people.
 In her seminal work, Hilary Graham found that women who live in very difficult circumstances with tightly constrained resources still find money for cigarettes and when asked why, say that sitting down for a smoke is the one opportunity in the day that they get a chance to do something completely indulgent for themselves.(27) In their context, smoking is therefore not an irrational thing to do.
-There is a considerable literature which has examined health behaviours from the point of view of the actors involved.(28-31) Whether this is about choice of food, decisions about breast feeding or walking and cycling it shows that one person’s rationality is another’s irrationality!
-It is extremely arrogant to assume that people consume alcohol, chocolate, or cream cakes, because that are irrational or are simply behaving thoughtlessly or stupidly.
+There is a considerable literature which has examined health behaviours from the point of view of the actors involved.(28-31) Whether this is about choice of food, decisions about breast feeding or walking and cycling it shows that one person’s rationality is another’s irrationality.
+It is arrogant to assume that people consume alcohol, chocolate, or cream cakes, because that are irrational or are simply behaving thoughtlessly or stupidly.
 Human actors are profoundly knowledgeable about their own behaviour, they can account for it in meaningful ways which not only make sense to them, but if we take the trouble to hear those accounts, the rationality within them is clear.
 (32, 33) So it is important not to dismiss the explanations people give of what they do just because the epidemiological evidence demonstrates that what they do carries a risk.
 This is well illustrated by the public response to the recent publication by the UK Chief Medical Officers draft guidelines on alcohol consumptions.
 The current scientific evidence shows that there is no absolutely safe level of alcohol consumption.
 This is something important for everyone to know.
 But the level of risk is the critical thing; so what is the risk compared to say smoking or driving a car, sitting in the sun or listening to loud music?
 The screams from the press and the leader of UKIP that this was yet another encroachment by the nanny state on the rights of individuals to choose how to live their lives, missed the much more fundamental and important point that many people find alcohol intoxication very enjoyable and like it.
 It gives many of them something very positive in their lives.
-They derive what they consider to be benefits from alcohol which will include socialising, having fun as well as intoxication.
+They derive what they consider to be benefits from alcohol which include socialising and having fun as well as intoxication.
 If we wish to bring down alcohol consumption that truism has to be the starting point, not worries about individual choice and fears of the nanny state.

 It is possible to predict accurately